home-assistant/home-assistant.io/source/_integrations/syncthru.markdown

 It usually provides information about the device's state, the left amount of ink or toner and the state of paper trays.

-### Setup
+## Configuration

 Go to **Configuration** >> **Integrations** in the UI, click the button with `+` sign and from the list of integrations select **Samsung SyncThru Printer**.

-If your printer is on and you have enabled [SSDP](../ssdp/) discovery, it's likely that the printer is automatically discovered.
+If your printer is on and you have enabled [SSDP](/integrations/ssdp/) discovery, it's likely that the printer is automatically discovered.
 In that case, you shouldn't need any information to complete configuration - simply confirm that the information displayed is correct.

 The following information is displayed in separate sensors, if it is available: